 JJC Soft Shutter Release – Black & Red

-This JJC 12mm soft shutter button is a little bigger and bulkier than the VKO Soft Shutter Release Button, but if you have big fingers, that could be useful.
+The JJC 12mm soft shutter button is slightly larger and bulkier than the VKO Soft Shutter Release Button, but if you have large fingers, this could be a useful feature.

 It’s made of copper and has a little leather top.

 It comes with a Rubber Ring, which makes the installation secure and prevents the camera from vibrating loose.
-There are also multiple color options, which helps when you’re designing the look of your camera for matching accessories.
+There are also multiple color options, which help when you’re designing the look of your camera to match accessories.

 6. Grips & Thumb Grips For The X100VI